 Many teachers helped me through my art jewelry journey.
 I think that is why it felt very natural to want to teach.
 After receiving my Masters Degree in Metalsmithing, I began teaching at the 92nd Street Y in New York and I have been teaching jewelry design and metalsmithing since 2000.

-To support myself during my journey, I opened Studio No. 159, a full service interior design firm that specialized in decorative painting, faux finishing and space planning.
+During my journey, to create EatMetal, I opened Studio No. 159, a full service interior design firm that specialized in decorative painting, faux finishing and space planning.
 My belief is that you need to live in a visually stimulating environment to be successful.

 Although Studio 159 was thriving, I needed to find a balance between making art, teaching and operating an interior design firm.
 All my education and life experiences led me to creating EatMetal, Inc., which has evolved into a gallery and metals studio in the Monroe Arts Center Building in Hoboken, NJ.
 It is a beautiful space where my art jewelry is made and displayed.
 Here, I conduct jewelry classes, intense workshops and fun, DIY jewelry workshops for small groups.
 I also have space to exhibit other artists art jewelry participating in group exhibitions.